DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 B2B Self-Serve Rate ~80% of Requests

 The categories where this plays out most cleanly: food and beverage (restaurants, hospitality, catering), personal care and beauty (salons, spas, clinics), wellness and supplements (gyms, corporate wellness programs, professional practitioners), home goods and gifts (hotels, corporate gifting teams, event planners), and branded lifestyle products with a clear gift-giving occasion.
-If your products land in any of these, there's probably a B2B buyer segment that would order from you wholesale — the only question is whether you've made it possible to do so.
+If your products land in any of these, there's probably a B2B buyer segment that would order from you wholesale, the only question is whether you've made it possible to do so.

-Related: The broader strategic case for adding B2B to a DTC stack — including the three buyer segments worth pursuing and the channel conflict risks to manage — is covered in detail in B2B on Shopify: The Revenue Channel Hidden in Plain Sight.
+Related: The broader strategic case for adding B2B to a DTC stack (including the three buyer segments worth pursuing and the channel conflict risks to manage) is covered in detail in B2B on Shopify: The Revenue Channel Hidden in Plain Sight.

 Taylor Sicard · Consulting

-This is the work I do — with DTC brand operators scaling past $5M.
+This is the work I do, with DTC brand operators scaling past $5M.
 If it's landing, the form takes two minutes.

-Start the conversation
+Start a conversation

-Feature by feature —
+Feature by feature,

 what's useful, what's